mami-project/pathspider/doc/intro.rst

 For each target hostname and/or address, with port numbers where appropriate, PATHspider enqueues a job, to be distributed amongst the worker threads when available.
-Each worker performs one connection with the "A" configuration and one connection with the "B" configuration.
+Each worker performs a number of connections.
+Typically this is one connection with the "A" configuration and one connection with the "B" configuration but in fact this can be any number.
 The "A" configuration will always be connected first and serves as the base line measurement, followed by the "B" configuration.
 This allows detection of hosts that do not respond rather than failing as a result of using a particular transport protocol or extension.
-These sockets remain open for a post-connection operation.

 Some transport options require a system-wide parameter change, for example enabling ECN in the Linux kernel.
 This requires locking and synchronisation.